 - 1. Number and extent of rills: Rills are none to rare.
 A few may occur on steeper slopes after summer convection storms or rapid snowmelt.
-These will begin to heal during the first growing season. - 2.
+These will begin to heal during the next growing season. - 2.
 Presence of water flow patterns: Water flow patterns are none to rare.
-A few may occur on steeper slopes after summer convection storms or rapid snowmelt.
-They will be short (<1m), meandering, and not connected. - 3.
-Number and height of erosional pedestals or terracettes: Pedestals are rare.
+A few short (<1m) and stable water flow patterns may occur on steeper slopes after summer convection storms or rapid snowmelt.
+They are meandering and interrupted by plants and rock fragments. - 3.
+Number and height of erosional pedestals or terracettes: Pedestals are none to rare.
 Occurrence is usually limited to areas of water flow patterns.
-Frost heaving of shallow rooted plants should not be considered a "normal" condition. - Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground is ± 5-15%. - 5.
+Frost heaving of shallow rooted plants should not be considered an indicator of soil erosion. - Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground ± 5-20% depending on amount of surface rock fragments. - 5.
 Number of gullies and erosion associated with gullies: None - 6.
-Extent of wind scoured, blowouts and/or depositional areas: None
+Extent of wind scoured, blowouts and/or depositional areas: None rock fragments protect the surface.

 - 7. Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and annual & perennial forbs) expected to move distance of slope length during intense summer convection storms or rapid snowmelt events.
 Persistent litter (large woody material) will remain in place except during large rainfall events. - 8.
-Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil stability values should be 4 to 6 on most soil textures found on this site. - 9.
-Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is fine granular or subangular blocky.
-Soil surface colors are browns or grayish browns and soils are typified by a mollic epipedon.
-Surface textures are sandy loams or sandy clay loams.
-Organic matter of the surface 2 to 3 inches is typically 1 to 3 percent dropping off quickly below.
+Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil stability values should be 3 to 6 on most soil textures found on this site. - 9.
+Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically subangular blocky or weak thin platy.
+Soil surface colors are grayish browns and soils have a mollic epipedon.
+Surface textures are sandy loams or loams.
+Organic matter of the surface 2 to 4 inches is typically 1 to 3 percent dropping off quickly below.
 Organic matter content can be more or less depending on micro-topography. - 10.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants (i.e., bluebunch wheatgrass and Thurber's needlegrass) slow runoff and increase infiltration.
+Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants (especially deep-rooted bunchgrasses [i.e., bluebunch wheatgrass and Thurber needlegrass]) slow runoff and increase infiltration.
 Shrub canopy and associated litter break raindrop impact and provide opportunity for snow catch and accumulation on site. - 11.
 Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compacted layers are none.
-Subangular blocky structure or subsoil argillic horizons are not to be interpreted as compacted layers. - 12.
+Subsoil argillic or massive horizons are not to be interpreted as compacted. - 12.
 Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):